Analysis | McEnany isn’t leaving the White House without a few more lazy attacks on the media

 The headlines are generally accurate.
 The equivalence is not.

-The Times story about Hunter Biden in October was actually about how the White House had been warned that Giuliani might be an unfiltered conduit to Trump of Russian misinformation.
+The Times story about Hunter Biden in October was about how the White House had been warned that Giuliani might be an unfiltered conduit to Trump of Russian misinformation.
 (In its current online iteration, Giuliani makes the headline, as was displayed on monitors over McEnany’s shoulder.)
-The story barely mentions Hunter Biden at all; McEnany’s simply using “Russian disinformation” as a trigger for conservatives to scoff and roll their eyes.
+The story barely mentions Hunter Biden; McEnany’s simply using “Russian disinformation” as a trigger for conservatives to scoff and roll their eyes.
 The story after the election did focus on Hunter Biden — specifically, on the investigation into his taxes.

 To attack The Washington Post, McEnany compared an opinion piece from David Ignatius focused on the weakness of the New York Post allegations with post-election coverage of the Hunter Biden probe.
 To bash Politico, she contrasted a statement from former intelligence officials expressing skepticism about the sourcing of the Hunter Biden laptop with December coverage of the Justice Department probe.

 Again, this would be like someone arguing that coverage of Trump’s feud with Gov. Brian Kemp (R-Ga.) necessarily validated treating The Dossier Story as legitimate.
-The two are not related, and the existence of the latter does not make the former more valid.
-Just as stories about Hunter Biden’s possible violations of tax law are not related to the New York Post’s story about the Ukrainian official’s alleged email and just as coverage of the Biden probe doesn’t make the New York Post story necessarily more sound.
+The two are not related, and the former does not make the latter more valid.
+Just as stories about Hunter Biden’s possible violations of tax law are not related to the New York Post’s story about the Ukrainian official’s alleged email, and just as coverage of the Biden probe doesn’t make the New York Post story necessarily more sound.

 Presumably McEnany knows that her comparison makes no sense.
 If she does but she makes it anyway, she’s doing the American public a disservice.
 If she doesn’t, that’s probably worse.